OXY2DEV/markview.nvim/Preview options.md

 --- Buftypes that should be ignored(e.g. nofile).
 ---@field ignore_buftypes? string[]
 --- Maximum number of lines a buffer can have before switching to partial rendering.
+---@field condition? fun(buffer: integer): boolean
+--- Maximum number of lines a buffer can have before switching to partial rendering.
 ---@field max_buf_lines? integer
 ---
 --- Lines before & after the cursor that is considered being edited.